 There's a lot you can do to manage your symptoms.
 Sometimes medicines you can buy without a prescription are enough to bring relief.

 For instance, drops called "artificial tears" can keep your eyes from drying out.
 You'll need to use them regularly throughout the day.
 There are also gels that you put on your eyes at night.
 The advantage of the gels is that they stick to your eye's surface, so you won't need to apply them as often as the drops.

 If artificial tears aren't helping, your doctor may prescribe drugs for your dry eyes, including:

 Lacrisert is tiny rod-shaped medicine.
 You put it into your eye with a special applicator, usually once or twice a day.
-Restasis comes in the form of drops, which you use twice a day.
+Cequa and Restasis come in the form of drops, which you use twice a day.